 Check the Hull

 Since your boat was covered for months, anything could have happened to it by this period.
 The most vulnerable part of your boat is the hull.
 Your boat’s ability to float on water mostly depends on the well-being of the hull.
-So, the first step of checking your boat after the winter should be inspecting the hull thoroughly.
+So, the first step in checking your boat after the winter should be inspecting the hull thoroughly.

-During the inspection, look for any cracks, moisture accumulation, or any damage to the hull of your boat.
+During the inspection, look for any cracks, moisture accumulation, or damage to the hull of your boat.
 If you find water in the hull, it may indicate cracks.
 Identify the need for painting.
 Replace the zincs if more than half of it is gone.
 Carefully check the hull for any need for repair of dings, dents, or any damaged seams.

 Repair the Hull